saif-1219/Procedural_Map_Generation/README.md

 # Procedural World Generation
-I used perlin noise algorithm to generate minecraft like worlds on openGL
+I used perlin noise algorithm to generate random minecraft like worlds on openGL